niemopen/niem-naming-design-rules/ndr6src.md

 # 4. Data models in NIEM

-The NIEM metamodel is an abstract model, defined in the UML diagram below, that specifies the content of a NIEM data model.
-CMF is a NIEM [message type](#def) that implements the metamodel.
+The NIEM metamodel is an abstract model that specifies the content of a NIEM data model.
+It is described by the UML diagram in [figure 4-1](#fig4-1) below.

+The metamodel has two concrete representations, CMF and XSD.
+CMF is a NIEM [message specification](#def) that implements the metamodel.
 A CMF message is a representation of a NIEM data model.
 A NIEM data model may also be represented in NIEM XSD.

 This section specifies:

 * the meaning of the classes, attributes, and relationships in the metamodel
 * the meaning of the classes, datatypes, and properties in CMF that implement the metamodel